-To help the government fight the funding of terrorism and money laundering activities, federal law requires certain financial institutions to obtain, verify, and record information that identifies each Client who opens an Account or establishes a relationship.
-Accordingly, when we establish a relationship with a Client, when appropriate, we ask for the Client's name, address, and other information or documentation (e.g., a formation document or tax document) that will allow us to identify and verify the Client and the source of Client funds that are being invested.
+To help the government fight the funding of terrorism and money laundering activities, federal law requires certain financial institutions to obtain, verify, and record information that identifies each Client (and, in the case of legal entity customers, their beneficial owners) who opens an Account or establishes a relationship.
+Accordingly, when we establish a relationship with a Client, when appropriate, we ask for the Client's name, address, and other information or documentation (e.g., a formation document or tax document), as well as information about the Client's beneficial owners (if applicable), that will allow us to identify and verify the Client and the source of Client funds that are being invested.
+Failure to provide requested information, either at account opening or during the lifetime of the account, may result in us declining to open the account, or freezing or blocking the account.